MatteP1/thesis/Tasks.md

 - [x] Create better notation of nIn, nOut and nVal
 - [x] Write macros for many of the predicates (queue_invariant isLast, etc.)
 - [x] Wrap proofs of initialise, enqueue, and dequeue in begin{proof}
-- [x] Add lemmas in sections when proving initialise, enqueue, and dequeue, showing exactly what we are proving (see lock-free proof outline).
+- [x] Add lemmas in sections when proving initialise, enqueue, and dequeue, showing exactly what we are proving (see lock-free proof outline)
 - [x] Add isLL lemmas in appendix
 - [x] Refer to nIn-equal lemma in lock-free proofs
 - [x] change null / null node / ... to None